What Are the Different Types of Gallbladder Issues?

-- Biliary colic (gallbladder attack): Gallstones can cause temporarily block bile flow, causing sudden pain.
+- Biliary colic (gallbladder attack): Gallstones can temporarily block bile flow, causing sudden pain.

 - Common bile duct stones (choledocholithiasis): Patients with gallstones may develop stones in the common bile ducts (small tubes leading from the gallbladder to intestines).

 - Acute or chronic cholecystitis: Cholecystitis is inflammation of the gallbladder, typically caused by gallstones.

-If you are experiencing gallbladder plain, the Pancreatic and Biliary Disease Program at MedStar Georgetown University Hospital is here to help.
+If you are experiencing gallbladder pain, the Pancreatic and Biliary Disease Program at MedStar Georgetown University Hospital is here to help.

 What are the symptoms of gallbladder disease?

 The most common symptom of gallbladder disease is pain in the upper abdomen, near the rib cage.
 Pain may radiate to the back or under the shoulder blades, and worsen after a large or fatty meal.
 Depending on the type of gallbladder disease, it may pass quickly or last for days.